frankvegadelgado/varela/README.md

   -h, --help            show this help message and exit -i INPUTFILE, --inputFile INPUTFILE
                         input file path
-  -a, --approximation   enable comparison with a polynomial-time approximation approach within a factor of 2 -b, --bruteForce      enable comparison with the exponential-time brute-force approach -c, --count           calculate the size of the vertex cover -v, --verbose         enable verbose output
+  -a, --approximation   enable comparison with a polynomial-time approximation approach within a factor of at most 2 -b, --bruteForce      enable comparison with the exponential-time brute-force approach -c, --count           calculate the size of the vertex cover -v, --verbose         enable verbose output